codeallergy/glue/README.md

 ### Types

-Gluten Framework supports following types for beans:
+Glue Framework supports following types for beans:
 * Pointer
 * Interface
 * Function

-Gluten Framework does not support Struct type as the bean instance type, in order to inject the object please use pointer on it.
+Glue Framework does not support Struct type as the bean instance type, in order to inject the object please use pointer on it.

 ### Function